52North/sensor-web-tutorial/docs/hands-on/09_07_helgoland_client.md

 > 1. Select timeseries data
 > 1. Click on `Diagram`

-### Visualize Time Series Data
+### Visualize Timeseries in Diagram

-Now the diagram displays your chosen timeseries.
+Now the `Diagram` displays your chosen timeseries.
 You can visualize the data or add more timeseries.

 ![HelgolandDiagramData.png](../images/HelgolandDiagramData.png "Helgoland Diagram")

 1. By clicking here you can highlight the timeseries
-1. Here you can enable or disable the visibility of the data in the diagram.
+1. Here you can enable or disable the visibility of the data in the `Diagram`.
 1. Here you can style the timeseries
-1. By clicking on the star you can add the timeseries to your favorites.
+1. By clicking on the star you can add the timeseries to your `Favorites`.
-1. Here you can delete the timeseries from the diagram.
+1. Here you can delete the timeseries from the `Diagram`.
-1. Here you can configurate the diagram settings
+1. Here you can configurate the `Diagram` settings
-1. This button clears all data from the diagram.
+1. This button clears all data from the `Diagram`.
-1. Here you can save a link to you clipboard to share your diagram
+1. Here you can save a link to you clipboard to share your `Diagram`
-1. Here you can see your saved favorites
+1. Here you can see your saved `Favorites`
-1. By clicking on the plus you can add more timeseries to the diagram
+1. By clicking on the `Plus` you can add more timeseries to the `Diagram`
 1. By moving the red window or the edges of the window you can adjust the displayed period of time.

 > ####### Activity 5
 >
 > 1. Try the different options and find the best way to visualize your data

-### List Selection
+### Select Timeseries by List

-Alternativ to the `Map` you can use the `List selection` to add new timeseries to the diagram.
-In the `List selection` you can filter by four filter options (`Category`, `Station`, `Phenomenon` and `Sensor`).
+Alternativ to the `Map` view you can use the `List` view to add new timeseries to the `Diagram`.
+In the `List` view you can filter by four filter options (`Category`, `Station`, `Phenomenon` and `Sensor`).
-Select a filter option and then select an item you want to filter by from the list below.
+Select a filter option and then select an item you want to filter by from the `List` below.

 ![HelgolandListSelection.png](../images/HelgolandListSelection.png "Helgoland List Selection")